Reducing buttock volume

 How do you maintain results after surgery?

 While surgery can drastically change the appearance of your figure, it’s important to maintain the results obtained by adapting your daily habits.
 Maintaining a healthy diet and regular physical activity are important conditions for good post-operative results.
-It’s also essential to follow the post-operative recommendations laid down by your surgeon, so as to recover properly and maximize your results.
+It’s also essential to follow the post-operative recommendations detailed by your surgeon, to recover properly and maximise your results.

 Are the results of cryolipolysis permanent?